Talking About Alcohol

-Talking about Alcohol with Your Son or Daughter
+Talking About Alcohol with Your Student

 Being in college marks a turning point in the relationship between you, as a parent or guardian, and your son or daughter.
 Whether you student is among those living on their own for the first time, or is returning to MIAD, the college experience leads to additional freedoms, responsibilities and control of decision-making.

 Among those decisions is the choice whether to drink alcohol and to what extent.
 At this point in their lives, many young adults have yet to develop personal values or limits regarding alcohol use.

 Like college campuses nationwide, MIAD is concerned about the negative consequences of high-risk drinking and takes a proactive approach to addressing these concerns.

 During Orientation, all new students hear about the risks of drinking and the benefits of keeping their minds and bodies in balance.
 At this time, they are introduced to the staff available to them, throughout their studies, to address concerns, including those that deal with alcohol or other drugs.

 “We also believe, that you, as a parent, can be an essential partner in efforts to address alcohol use,” says Rebecca Skupien, MIAD’s Student Accessibility Coordinator.
 “You can still play a positive and influential role in your student’s life.
 We encourage you to have open, honest and ongoing conversations with your student that can have lifelong impact.”